VOLT

 }

-Once the app is online, the next milestone is connecting an actual team cluster.
-The official installer bootstraps Docker support, writes daemon configuration, and waits for the daemon to come online and begin heartbeating.
+Once the app is online, the next step is connecting a team cluster.
+The installer bootstraps Docker support, writes daemon configuration, and waits for the daemon to come online and begin heartbeating.

-This is where many self-hosted setups either become fully usable or stall out.
-A healthy app with no healthy cluster means trajectory uploads, analysis runs, notebooks, container operations, and SSH imports will not have an execution target.
+A healthy app without a healthy cluster has no execution target: trajectory uploads, analysis runs, notebooks, container operations, and SSH imports all fail.

-After the stack is up, verify the system as a workflow rather than as isolated services.
+Verify the system as a workflow rather than as isolated services:

 1. open the app and confirm sign-in works,